A Hierarchical Conditional Random Field-based Attention Mechanism Approach for Gastric Histopathology Image Classification: Related Works

 \subsection{Applications of Conditional Random Fields}

-Conditional Random Fields (CRFs), as an important and prevalent type of ML method, are designed for building probabilistic models to explicitly describe the correlation of the pixels or the patches being predicted and label sequence data.
-The CRFs are attractive in the field of ML because they allow achieving in various research fields, such as Name Entity Recognition Problem in Natural Language Processing~\cite{zhang2017semi}, Information Mining~\cite{wicaksono2013toward}, Behavior Analysis~\cite{zhuowen2013human}, Image and Computer Vision~\cite{kruthiventi2015crowd}, and Biomedicine~\cite{liliana2017review}.
+Conditional Random Fields (CRFs), an essential and popular type of ML method, are designed for building probabilistic models to explicitly describe the correlation of the pixels or the patches being predicted and label sequence data.
+The CRFs are attracting increasing attention in the field of ML for they allow achieving in various research fields, such as Natural Language Processing~\cite{zhang2017semi}, Information Mining~\cite{wicaksono2013toward}, Behavior Analysis~\cite{zhuowen2013human}, Image and Computer Vision~\cite{kruthiventi2015crowd}, and Biomedicine~\cite{liliana2017review}.
 In recent years, with the rapid development of DL, the CRF models are usually utilized as an essential pipeline within the deep neural network in order to refine the image segmentation results.
 Some research incorporates them into the network architecture, while others include them in the post-processing step.
-In~\cite{qu2019weakly}, a dense CRF is embedded into the loss function of a deep CNN model to improve the accuracy and further refine the model.
-In~\cite{Zormpas2019Superpixel}, a multi-resolution hierarchical framework (called SuperCRF) is inspired by pathologists to perceive regional tissue architecture is introduced.
-The labels of the CRF single-cell nodes are connected to the regional classification results from superpixels producing the final result.
-In~\cite{li2020automated}, a method based on a CNN is presented for the objective of automatic Gleason grading and Gleason pattern region segmentation of images with prostate cancer pathologies, where a CRF-based post-processing is applied to the prediction.
-In~\cite{Dong2020GECNN}, a DL convolution network based on Group Equivariant Convolution and Conditional Random Field (GECNN-CRF) is proposed.
-The output probability of the CNN model is able to build up the unary potential of the CRFs.
-The pairwise loss function used to express the magnitude of the correlation between two blocks is designed by the feature maps of the neighboring patches.
+In~\cite{qu2019weakly}, in order to improve the accuracy and further improve the model, a dense CRF is embedded into the loss function of a CNN model.
+In~\cite{Zormpas2019Superpixel}, inspired by the way pathologists observe local tissue architecture, a hierarchical framework containing multi-resolution information is introduced.
+In the CRFs, the labels of target nodes are connected to corresponding superpixels prediction results.
+In~\cite{li2020automated}, a method based on a CNN is presented for prostate cancer diagnosis, where a CRF-based post-processing method is employed to refine the initial results.
+In~\cite{Dong2020GECNN}, a CNN containing group equivariant convolution module is presented.
+The output probability of the CNN model can build up the unary potential of the CRFs.
+By using the feature mapping of adjacent blocks, a pairwise loss function is designed to formulate the connection between two blocks.